-The Sub-Fund seeks to outperform the FTSE MTS Index 1-3 years (Bloomberg ticker: EMTXART Index) calculated with coupons reinvested on the recommended investment period.
+The Sub-Fund seeks to outperform the Bloomberg Euro-Aggregate 1-3 year Index (Bloomberg ticker: LE13TREU Index) calculated with coupons reinvested on the recommended investment period.
+Investors' attention is drawn to the fact that the management style is discretionary and integrates environmental, social / societal and governance (ESG) criteria.